 Student ambassadors should be available to do the following types of activities, depending on the needs of the Department of Modern Languages:

 - Visit courses in the language sequence (101-301) and promote the major and minor (explain why you chose to major in MLANG, your experiences in the program, etc.)

 - Participate in open house (both university-wide event and the department event)

 - Take a visiting high school or transfer student along to your language class.

 - Visit local high schools to promote language learning

-- Represent your language at the study abroad fair (if applicable)
+- Represent Modern Languages at the study abroad fair (if applicable)

 - Be a contact person for potential students interested in speaking to a current major/minor

-Time Commitment for you: By agreeing to serve as an ambassador, you are agreeing to attend a training meeting in the fall (TBA), and volunteer a minimum of 10 hours/semester.
+By agreeing to serve as an ambassador, you are agreeing to attend a training meeting in the fall, participate in a monthly meeting on the third Thursday of the month, from 7:00-8:00 PM, and volunteer 3 hours a semester.